sendblue-api/sendblue-api.github.io/docs/faq.md

 Dedicated numbers are priced differently depending on country and area code.
 [Contact us](mailto:support@sendblue.co) to get a quote and to learn about our bulk number discounts.

+#### What will happen to my existing users if I upgrade to a different dedicated number?

+Existing users will still be messaged from the old number to ensure a consistent user experience.
+While new users will be messaged from the new number.
+If you'd like to migrate all users to the new number, just let us know during the upgrade.

 #### Is there a minimum messaging requirement for the Enterprise plan?

 Yes, the minimum messaging requirement to be on the enterprise plan is 10,000 messages/month.